syncfusion-content/uwp-docs/uwp/SfCellGrid/Getting-Started.md

 ### Virtual Mode

 User can also populate the data by on-demand using `QueryCellInfo` event.
 In this event, SfCellGrid does not store cell style in its internal storage, thus ensuring optimized performance.
+`QueryCellInfo` event will be triggered for each cell when it comes into view.

 {% tabs %}
 {% highlight c# %}